vlabo/file_transfer_over_uart/README.md

 ### Connect UART1 with UART2

-Connect the for pins on the board
+Connect the four pins on the board
 Pin 24 -> Pin 22
 Pin 26 -> Pin 21